Sharkpb8/Database_project/README.md

 # Database Project

 ## Overview
-This C# application provides functions to interact with a database.
+This C# application provides functions to interact with database for library.
-It can also import data from XML files into the database.

 ## Features
 - **Create:** Add new records to database.